nedrysoft/pingnoo/README.md

 `sudo /usr/bin/valgrind --child-silent-after-fork=yes --xml=yes --smc-check=all-non-file --tool=memcheck --gen-suppressions=all --track-origins=yes --leak-check=summary --num-callers=25 --xml-file=./debug.xml ./Pingnoo_debug`

+#### Deleaker

+The primary mechanism of finding memory leaks is done with the Deleaker tool, it's currently Windows only, but works incredibly well for finding leaks.

+The user interface is simple and allows viewing the stack trace of the leak which is invaluable when figuring out which level of code is responsible for the leak.

+During development of modules, leaks often occur as code changes can be fluet, a tool like deleaker is essential for tracking these and it's a time saver not to worry about leaks during the intial coding phase knowing that you can easily and quickly fix them after development of the feature is complete.

 #### Unit Tests

 Set the `Pingnoo_Build_Tests` option to `ON` to generate a binary which performs unit tests.